Scroll to top

 Week’s Focus

-Ancient Mediterranean cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Ancient conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
-Lecture and seminar, with attention to Homer, The Odyssey (700s BC) and Sappho, Poems and Fragments (500s BC).
+Ancient conversations in arts and humanities.
+Lecture and seminar, with attention to Homer, The Iliad (700s-630 BC) and Sophocles, The Theban Plays (429-401 BC).

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
-Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.
+Ancient conversations in civics and ethics.
+Lecture and seminar, with attention to assigned above, Homeric Hymns (600s BC-400) and Hesiod, Theogony (700s BC) and Works and Days (700 BC), along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean archeology, anthropology, and linguistics.
-Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.
+Ancient archeology, linguistics, and politics.
+Lecture and seminar, with attention to assigned above, Herodotus, The Histories (430 BC), along with associated artifacts and sites.

 Thursday, Natural Sciences